 For on-campus students, the estimate is the average cost of housing plus the default meal plan (O plan).
-For off-campus students, the estimate is based on a survey from the California Department of Education.
+For off-campus students, the estimate is based on the California Student Aid Commission’s Student Expenses and Resources Survey (SEARS).

 Q. Why isn't Health Insurance included in my COA?

 Because Sickness Insurance is waivable and is not a mandatory fee for all students.